 About 100,000 people, mostly young adults sporting hippie fashions of dress and behavior, converged in San Francisco's neighborhood Haight-Ashbury.
 Although hippies also gathered in many other places in the U.S., Canada, and Europe, San Francisco was, at that time, the most publicized location.

 Hippies, sometimes called flower children, are now in their 70's.
 Whether they were a "hippie" or not, these people are now entering long-term care and often don't want their "love life" to end just because they live in assisted living facilities or a nursing home.

-Many older Americans routinely engage in vaginal intercourse, oral sex, and masturbation, according to a federally funded study published by the New England Journal of Medicine.
-Researchers found that 73 percent among those 57-64; 53 percent among 65-74 and 26 percent of those 75-85 said "affirmative" to sex.
+According to a federally funded study published by the New England Journal of Medicine, many older Americans routinely engage in vaginal intercourse, oral sex, and masturbation.
+Researchers found that 73 percent among those 57-64, 53 percent among 65-74, and 26 percent of those 75-85 said "affirmative" to sex.